How to Teach Kids Responsibility: 10 Tips for Parents

 For children who have pets, the experience of taking care of them can bring home the benefits of responsibility in a meaningful way.
 They can see how a living creature they care deeply about is made happy and healthy through their efforts.

-If your family doesn’t have pets, you can also try giving your child the responsibility of taking care of a house plant or helping you tend to a garden.
+If your family doesn’t have pets, you can also try giving your child the responsibility of caring for a houseplant or helping you tend to a garden.

 Finally, don’t be afraid to give your child time to adjust to taking on a new responsibility.
 They may need to get used to a change in their routine and feel confident in their abilities.